 Who is eligible: One $1,000 recepient, chosen from college or university undergraduates who play for their school’s hockey team.

 Applicants must include their college transcripts and a description of themselves, among other requested information.

 Amount: $7,500 per year

 Who is eligible: Three recipients chosen from Illinois high school hockey players.

 The Blackhawk Alumni seek to award “the most deserving high school hockey players” in Illinois based on academics, financial need, character, community service, and the applicant essay.

 Who is eligible: Three $1,000 recipients chosen from USA Hockey members from the Atlantic District.

-Two Manzione scholarships are awarded — one to a player from New Jersey, the other for residents of Delaware or Pennsylvania — based on essay score, coach’s recommendation, teacher evaluation, scholastic achievement and extracurricular activity.
-The Triano Scholarship is open to high school seniors in the Atlantic District registered as both a player and an official — and is based on an essay, scholastic achievement and extracurricular activities.
+Two Manzione scholarships are awarded — one to a player from New Jersey, the other for residents of Delaware or Pennsylvania — based on their essay score, coach’s recommendation, teacher evaluation, scholastic achievement, and extracurricular activity.
+The Triano Scholarship is open to high school seniors in the Atlantic District registered as both a player and an official — and is based on an essay, scholastic achievement, and extracurricular activities.